1

 A: Sizes are classified according to minimum net weight expressed in ounces per dozen.

-EGG SIZE OZ.
-PER DOZEN LBS - MIN NET WT PER 30 DOZEN
+EGG SIZEOZ.
+PER DOZENLBS - MIN NET WT PER 30 DOZEN

 Q: How do I read the carton expiration date?

 A: Egg cartons from USDA-inspected plants must display a Julian date - the date the eggs were packed.
 Though not required, they may also carry an expiration date beyond which the eggs should not be sold.
-IN USDA-inspected plants, this date can not exceed 30 days after the pack date.
-It may be less through choice of the packer or quantity purchaser such as your local supermarket chain.
-Plants not under USDA inspection are governed by laws of their states.
+In USDA-inspected plants, this date can not exceed 30 days after the pack date.
+It may be less through the choice of the packer or quantity purchaser such as your local supermarket chain.
+Plants not under USDA inspection are governed by the laws of their states.

 Q: What is a Julian date?